digitalWestie/digitalWestie.github.io/_posts/2018-03-19-dundee-demands-what-petitions-did-the-city-sign.md

 ### Top petitions in Dundee

-Independence and constitutional issues were the main issues for Dundee petition signers.
+Independence and constitution-related petitions were the main issue for Dundee petition signers.
 At number one spot was "Allow Scotland to host a second referendum for Scottish Independence", with 51 signatures out of a total UK wide of 1072 signatures.

 Number 2 and 3 were also constitutional: "Return Tax raising powers in Scotland to the UK Government" and "Return Scottish devolved powers to UK Government and Parliament".